 Lock – If selected, the shape is locked.
 Locked shapes do not react to mouse clicks - it is impossible to select them in the graphical editor until you unlock them.
 It is frequently needed when you use your shape as a background image for your animation and you want to prevent editing this shape while drawing other shapes over it.

 Visible – The object visibility.
 The object is visible when the specified expression evaluates to true, otherwise it is not visible.

 File – The name of the file containing 3D object that is displayed by this shape.
 To choose a file, use the Browse... button.
 The button to the right allows to switch between the absolute and relative file path.

 Resize automatically to match agent scale – If selected, the object will be resized automatically to make it correspond to the agent scale.
 If you change the agent scale afterwards, the object will be resized accordingly.
 In the AnyLogic preferences, you can set resizing to be performed automatically on adding a new 3D object.

-- Here you can adjust the scale of the 3D object by the
+- Here you can adjust the size of the 3D object by the

 specified percentage.
 If Resize

-Please note that a 3D object cannot be scaled in a common way using the mouse in the graphical editor.
-Therefore, you can shrink or enlarge it only via the properties.
-If you need to specify a fractional value, or, e.g. a value that is less than 1%, you should switch the Additional scale field to dynamic value.
+If you need to specify a fractional value, you should switch the Additional scale field to dynamic value editor.
 Note that the dynamic value that you provide will be applied during the model run, i.e. your changes will not be immediately reflected in the graphical editor.